gazebosim/docs/rotary/install_ubuntu_src.md

 files, but when problems arise the `--skip-keys` argument is used.
 Explanations for its use in the previous line are given below:

-* `gz-cmake3`: older majors of `gz-cmake` are not present in the Rotary workspace (which tracks main); pass `--skip-keys gz-cmake3 gz-cmake4` to silence rosdep warnings.
 * `DART`: `gz-physics` can build against [dartsim](http://dartsim.github.io), which is listed as DART in the [gz-physics package.xml file](https://github.com/gazebosim/gz-physics/blob/main/package.xml#L16).
   This package is not in the workspace, so `DART` is added to the `--skip-keys`